-Your hairstyle is one of the main factors that allows you to decide whether you should go for a veil or not.
+Your hairstyle is one of the main factors that allow you to decide whether you should go for a veil or not.

 As we mentioned earlier, if you have a fancier and more intricate hairstyle that is embellished with different hair accessories or flowers then wearing a veil to your wedding is not a good idea.
 It will hide the beauty of your hairstyle of can possibly weigh it down as well if you opt for a heavier veil.